ONLINE SOHRAI WORKSHOP WITH RUKMANI DEVI

 The workshop is now complete and you can buy the recording for this workshop.

-This workshop was done in 1 class of 2 hours and will be conducted over Zoom - adults or children above 12 years can join.
+It was conducted over 1 workshop of two hours over Zoom - adults or children above 12 years can join.
+Beginner friendly

-Rukmani Devi ji will guide you on how to create the basic drawing and the other intricacies of Sohrai art and the process of using the local soil from the region along with a comb to create this beautiful artwork.
+Rukmani ji will guide you on how to create the basic drawing and the other intricacies of Sohrai art.

 Materials that we will be sending for this workshop: